-Date Version Description March 19, 2015 1.0.0 Public Release September 3, 2015 1.1.0 Public Release March 17, 2016 1.1.1 Approved Policy Updates: Removed reference to FIDO Ready[TM] Removed Non-Member Access Agreement and Fee Added the FIDO Vendor Self-Assertion Checklist as a Certification Request requirement.
-Added the algorithm for reducing the test matrix whe there are too many attendees in the Interoperability Event Criteria.
+Date Version Description March 19, 2015 1.0.0 Public Release September 3, 2015 1.1.0 Public Release March 17, 2016 1.1.1 Approved Policy Updates: Removed reference to FIDO ReadyTM Removed Non-Member Access Agreement and Fee Added the FIDO Vendor Self-Assertion Checklist as a Certification Request requirement.
+Added the algorithm for reducing the test matrix when there are too many attendees in the Interoperability Event Criteria.
 Added maximum number of individuals per implementation at Interoperability Events.
 Updated mds@fidoalliance and info@fidoalliance to submission via the FIDO website or certification@fidoalliance.org Clarified that Certification submission requirements (including fees) are per implementation (not per company).
 May 18, 2016 1.2.0 On Demand Program Launch Approved by FIDO BoD April 19, 2016.
-July 28, 2016 1.2.1 Approved by FIDO BoD April 19, 2016.
-Clarifications of Certification Policy: FIDO Test Tools Updated terms for confidential Vendor ID Clarified Test Tools are "free and open for us by all participants" Certification Requests and Issuance U2F Interoperability Testing Procedure
+July 28, 2016 1.2.1 Clarifications of Certification Policy: FIDO Test Tools Updated terms for confidential Vendor ID Clarified Test Tools are "free and open for use by all participants" Certification Requests and Issuance U2F Interoperability Testing Procedure Specification Version Retirement Event Registration Clarified that by participating in the interop participants are agreeing to "provide free and open access to [their] implementation for all event participants".
+(New) Specification Version Retirement Pre-Interop Event Testing Added more details about how pre-interop testing works.